Heart valve disease

 Pregnancy

-The way your heart and circulation work changes when you’re pregnant – your heart soon has to pump harder and faster.
-If you have valve disease, your heart might have trouble coping.
-Some women are first diagnosed with valve disease when they become pregnant because they get symptoms for the first time.
+The way your heart and circulation work changes when you’re pregnant – your heart has to pump harder and faster.
+If you have valve disease, your heart might have trouble coping if you become pregnant.
+But for most people, valve disease does not cause problems in the event of pregnancy.

-If you have heart valve disease, you’ll probably need to have regular check-ups while you’re pregnant and you and your baby will need to be monitored after you give birth.
-But most women with valve disease can have a pregnancy without any problems.
+Some people are first diagnosed with valve disease when they become pregnant because they get symptoms for the first time.
+If you have heart valve disease, speak to your doctor before planning a pregnancy.
+You’ll probably need to have regular check-ups while you’re pregnant and you and your baby will need to be monitored after you give birth.
 Depending on your health and the type of valve disease you have, you might need treatment while you’re pregnant.
 You may also need specialist care when you give birth.
 Ask your midwife and obstetrician for more information.

 Exercise